kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/prometheus.md

 ## Prometheus Tuning

 Production environments should not be using the Istio Prometheus add-on, or carrying over its configuration settings.
 That is useful only for small, or demo installations.
-Instead, Prometheus should have been installed in a production-oriented way, according to Prometheus documentation.
+Instead, Prometheus should have been installed in a production-oriented way, according to [Prometheus documentation](https://prometheus.io/docs/prometheus/latest/installation).

 This section is primarily for users where Prometheus is being used specifically for Kiali, and possible optimizations that can be made knowing that Kiali does not utilize all of the default Istio and Envoy telemetry.

 ### Metric Thinning

 Istio and Envoy generate a large amount of telemetry for analysis and troubleshooting.
-This can result in significant resources being required to ingest the telemetry, and to support queries into the data.
+This can result in significant resources being required to ingest and store the telemetry, and to support queries into the data.
 If you use the telemetry specifically to support Kiali, it is possible to drop unnecessary metrics and unnecessary labels on required metrics.
-This [FAQ Entry](#which-istio-metrics-and-attributes-are-required-by-kiali) displays the metrics and attributes required for Kiali to operate.
+This [FAQ Entry]({{< ref "/docs/faq/general#requiredmetrics" >}}) displays the metrics and attributes required for Kiali to operate.

 To reduce the default telemetry to only what is needed by Kiali[^1] users can add the following snippet to their Prometheus configuration.
 Because things can change with different versions, it is recommended to ensure you use the correct version of this documentation, based on your Kiali/Istio version.

+[^1]: Some non-essential telemetry remains in order to not over-complicate the configuration change.
+The remaining telemetry is typically negligible.

-The `metric_relabel_configs:` attribute should be added under each job name you have defined to scrape Istio or Envoy metrics.
+The `metric_relabel_configs:` attribute should be added under each job name defined to scrape Istio or Envoy metrics.
 Below we show it under the `kubernetes-pods` job, but you should adapt as needed.
+Be careful of indentation.

 ```
     - job_name: kubernetes-pods